By Kieran Brennan | Assistant Buyer: Beer & Spirits

 If in doubt, there are a couple of foods that work with most whiskies.
 In general whiskey works well with salty foods, simple bar snacks like mixed nuts or crisps.
 You can also experiment with different flavoured crisps to see what flavours they may bring out in the whiskey.
 Another classic food pairing is dark chocolate, when choosing a dark chocolate ,go for chocolate with a high cocoa content and rest the whiskey in your mouth allowing the alcohol to evaporate lifting the flavours before tasting the chocolate.

-Food to Compliment Whiskey - Our Recommendations
+Food to Complement Whiskey - Our Recommendations

-Food Match: Caramelized Apple and Black Pudding.
+Food Match: Caramelised Apple and Black Pudding.

 The sweetness of the sherry maturation makes Green Spot a great match for red meat like venison or steak.
-The heavier body of sherry cask whiskies compliments the more powerful flavours of meat dishes, while the addition of some grain in this blend adds a little lightness and makes it a little more approachable.
+The heavier body of sherry cask whiskies complements the more powerful flavours of meat dishes, while the addition of some grain in this blend adds a little lightness and makes it a little more approachable.
 If you are preparing a sauce add a small dash to create synergy.

 Food Match: Pork Belly with Whiskey Sauce.